hegdenischay/GoodbyeBigFive/README.md

 ## Linux port

 Depends on `ipset` and `iptables`.
 Ensure that both of them work.
-The port just sorta works, I'm going to work on it to ensure redundant rules don't start piling up.
+~~The port just sorta works, I'm going to work on it to ensure redundant rules don't start piling up.~~ Can confirm that it indeed works, since I actually use it from time to time to get an internet detox.

+## To Do

+- Modify clear-filter.sh to check if a particular rule exists, and then to remove it.

 [![N|Solid](https://i.kinja-img.com/gawker-media/image/upload/c_fill,fl_progressive,g_center,h_180,q_80,w_320/rdxcnz0ban3vivfm8ect.png)]()